VasAtanasov/user-service/README.md

 The password is: ***1234***

-Note: The application has [data.sql](src/main/resources/data.sql) file with valid user data which will be loaded on start up.
+The application has [data.sql](src/main/resources/data.sql) file with valid user data which will be loaded on start up.

+The code was formatting was provided by [google-java-format](https://github.com/google/google-java-format)

 ## Explore Rest APIs